U.S. Employer's Guide to Hiring International Students

 • Be prepared for a government agent worksite visit to verify STEM OPT program requirements are being met.

-• Provide an employment opportunity similar to U.S.workers in duties, hours, and compensation.
+• Provide an employment opportunity similar to US workers in duties, hours, and compensation.
 Attest that:

 • The company has enough resources and trained personnel available to appropriately train the student;